Qing poetry: Poets and poetry

-Classical Chinese poetry continued to be the major poetic form of the Qing Dynasty.
+Classical Chinese poetry continued to be the major poetic form of the Qing dynasty.
 This was also a time of related literary developments, such as the collections of Tang poetry, under the Kangxi Emperor.
-The debates, trends and widespread literacy of the Ming period began to flourish once again after a transitional period during which the Qing Dynasty had established its dominance.
+The debates, trends and widespread literacy of the Ming period began to flourish once again after a transitional period during which the Qing dynasty had established its dominance.
 The "Three Masters of Jiangdong" wrote during the Ming-Qing transition.
 They were Gong Dingzi, Wu Weiye, Qian Qianyi, who were influential in reviving the ci (song lyric) style.

 In addition to those identified primarily as poets, such as Wang Shizhen, Nara Singde (Nalan Xingdei), and Zhao Yi, many figures known for their contributions in other fields wrote memorable poetry, such as the philosopher Gu Yanwu.
 The fresh poetic voice of Yuan Mei has won wide appeal, as have the long narrative poems by Wu Jiaji.

 Kunqu opera matured and led toward the later Chinese opera tradition of drama, poetry and music combined.
 The painter-poet tradition thrived with exemplars such as Yun Shouping.
 The challenge for researchers grew as even more people became poets and even more poems were preserved, including (with Yuan Mei's encouragement) more poetry by women.
 In 1980 fine shi poems by the famed Qing novelist Liu E were published for the first time, illustrating the potential to continue finding sunken treasure in the vast body of surviving Qing poetry.

 Influence

-Much of the modern popular versions of Classical Chinese poetry were transmitted through Qing Dynasty anthologies, such as the Quantangshi and the Three Hundred Tang Poems.
+Much of the modern popular versions of Classical Chinese poetry were transmitted through Qing dynasty anthologies, such as the Complete Tang Poems and the Three Hundred Tang Poems.